HinterWelt/Recipe/README.md

 # Recipe
-Recipe tutorial written in REACT with Docker
+Recipe viewer written in REACT with Docker